mwiraszka/LondonChessClub/README.md

 <details>
 <summary>v5.5.2 - July 13th, 2025</summary>

-- 🚀 Create new KeyState service, and isTouchDevice and isMac utility functions and use them to display delete button in Admin Controls only when ctrl/cmd is pressed
+- 🚀 Create new KeyState service, and a few new device utility functions; use them to display delete button in Admin Controls only when ctrl/cmd is pressed
+- 🔧 Further increase cache duration for infrequently updated resources
+- 🐛 Fix broken link in footer

 </details>